AngelaMeow/Design-wiki/README.md

 # Design Wiki

 **Hello Ackleners!**
-Here you can find documentation and/or guides to help you complete some design/developers tasks.
+Here you can find documentation and/or guides to help you complete some design/development related tasks.

 ## Table of contents